Sleep (journal)

 Sleep is a monthly peer-reviewed medical journal covering research on sleep.
 Topics include basic and neuroscience studies of sleep, in vitro and animal models of sleep, studies in clinical or population samples, clinical trials, and epidemiologic studies.
 It is the official journal of the Sleep Research Society.
-The journal was established in 1978 and the editor-in-chief is Ronald Szymusiak (University of California, Los Angeles).
+The journal was established in 1978 and the editor-in-chief is Allan I. Pack (University of Pennsylvania).

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2017 impact factor of 5.135.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 5.3.